How Exploring Your Black Identity Can Improve Your Mental Health

 By Tiffany Eve Lawrence

 For many Black people, race and identity go hand in hand.
-A recent survey by Pew Research showed that 76% of Black adults say their race is a “very” or “extremely” important part of their identity.
-It plays such a major role because, for years, the stories that have been told in mainstream media have been white-centered, with little attention given to the experiences of Black people.
+A 2022survey by Pew Research showed that 76% of Black adults say their race is a “very” or “extremely” important part of their identity.
+But for years, the stories that have been told in mainstream media have been white-centered, with limited attention given to the experiences of Black people.

 When Black people are referenced in pop culture or history classes, the go-to narrative is enslavement.
-We know slavery has a significant footprint in both American and Black history, but it is not your origin story.
-Expanding what you know of your racial identity allows you to understand who Black people are outside the ugly era of being bought and sold as property.
+We know slavery has a significant footprint in both American and Black history, but Black history doesn’t start with enslavement.
+Learning about the experiences of Black people before and after that ugly period can expand what you know of your racial identity.

 You’re Capable of Doing All Kinds of Great Things

 Black professionals, artists, inventors, and creators are ingenious.
-The doorknob, alarm systems, the math that allowed humans to make it to the moon, and even the COVID vaccine were all created by members of the Black community.
-Black excellence is woven deeply into the fabric of American life, even though it often goes unrecognized.
+The doorknob, alarm systems, the math that allowed humans to make it to the moon, and America’s first emergency medical service were all created by members of the Black community.
+Black excellence is woven deeply into the fabric of American life.

 Stereotypes in the Media Don’t Represent You

-Representation in the media heavily influences how Blackness is seen by society, and negative portrayals of Black people are still present—from televised racial violence to the discriminatory language used in the news when reporting on Black people.
-The media even perpetuates negative stereotypes that aren’t relevant to Black youth today.
-When these implicit messages are on repeat, they can be damaging to your confidence, self-image, and emotional health, but it doesn’t have to define your self-view.
+Representation in the media heavily influences how Blackness is seen by society, and negative portrayals of Black people are still present — from televised racial violence to the discriminatory language used in the news when reporting on Black people.
+Seeing mostly negative images can be damaging to your confidence, self-image, and emotional health, but it doesn’t have to define your self-view.
 When you’re secure in your identity, you aren’t as easily persuaded or damaged by these kinds of portrayals.

-Thankfully, there’s more inclusion of Black voices, including outspoken journalists like Joy-Ann Reid and creators like Amber Burns.
-With shows like “All American” and “Grown-ish,” Black representation in the media is increasing and diversifying.
+Thankfully, there’s more inclusion of Black voices, including outspoken journalists like Joy-Ann Reid, creators like Amber Burns, and filmmakers like Ryan Coogler.
+With shows like “All American,” “Grown-ish,” and “Abbott Elementary,” Black representation in the media is increasing and diversifying.

-Black people have spent years adjusting their behavior, speech, and appearance in predominantly white spaces to avoid being seen as threatening.
-Black people had to follow social rules in the Jim Crow era that determined how they should act around white people so they didn’t challenge them or make waves.
-And to prove they were worthy of civil treatment, many in the Black community worked hard to present themselves as acceptable and complying citizens.
+Black people have spent years adjusting their behavior, speech, and appearance in predominantly white spaces.
+For example, Black people had to follow social rules in the Jim Crow era that determined how they should act around white people.

 That is not a legacy that has to continue.

 Knowing the worth of your identity helps you understand that who you are doesn’t change based on who’s in the room and whether they see the beauty in your racial identity.
-You can have the confidence to celebrate that your Blackness colors outside the lines.
+You can have the confidence to celebrate your Blackness.
 Instead of trying to blend in, create friendships with people who genuinely celebrate your culture and differences.

 How to Help a Friend Struggling With Their Racial Identity